HOME

 Expression of interest for participating GPs and RACHs

-To support the implementation of GPACI within our region, Brisbane North PHN has created a portal for:
+To enable better access to GPs for RACH residents within our region, Brisbane North PHN has created a portal for:

-• GPs and general practices to advertise their availability to provide services to aged care residents
+• GPs and general practices to advertise their availability to provide services to residential aged care residents

-• RACHs to advertise they require GP assistance.
+• RACHs to advertise they have residents seeking a GP

 The information provided through this EOI process will be published on our website to assist relevant parties to identify opportunities where their requirements, services and availability are a suitable match for each other.